Bedrock-OSS/bedrock-wiki/docs/contribute.md

 ## Bedrock OSS

 Bedrock OSS is a Github Organization that maintains many Bedrock resources, including the wiki!
-You can view our [github organization here](https://github.com/Bedrock-OSS), and our [Discord here](https://discord.gg/XjV87YN).
+You can view our github organization [here](https://github.com/Bedrock-OSS), and our Discord [here](https://discord.gg/XjV87YN).

 Getting in touch via [Discord](https://discord.gg/XjV87YN) is the best way to discuss and learn about editing the wiki.
 We can offer support there in how to use github, how to make a pull request, and how to write valid markdown for the wiki.

 ## Contributing

-Instructions for editing the wiki can be found in the readme of our [github repository.](https://github.com/Bedrock-OSS/bedrock-wiki).
+Some basic instructions for editing the wiki can be found in the readme of our [github repository](https://github.com/Bedrock-OSS/bedrock-wiki).

+You may directly open PRs for the following:

+- Rewriting sections for clarity
+- Fixing spelling or grammar
+- Removing or correcting false information.

+For more complex things, like full article rewrites, or new articles, join the [Discord](https://discord.gg/XjV87YN)!